Nozarego: Streams

 No streams or Brooks pass directly through Nozarego although some come close running through channels by the nearby peaks.
 There are some unnamed brooks which rune from Monte Brano down towards Paraggi.
 Additionally some small brooks run from Croci di Nozarego merging with each other into one river, Torrenta Marta.
 South of Torrenta Marta there's another named stream, which also flows into Torrenta Marta.
 Finally some 2 small brooks flow down from Nozarego, flowing north through Montebello and ending around the harbour in Santa Margherita.

 Roads and trails

-Nozarego is located in a tourstic are with many different hiking and walking trails running through the hills and mountains intersecting with the village.
+Nozarego is located in a touristic are with many different hiking and walking trails running through the hills and mountains intersecting with the village.
 This includes the small road which runs into the town serving a church before becoming a mere path.
 There are paths heading north following the route of the small brook into Santa Margherita as well as another running more westerly to a different part of the town.
-Other trails run south towards the coast through places such as Mulini, Il Frata, Paraggi, and even down to Prato and Il Casone half way to San Fruttoso.
+Other trails run south towards the coast through places such as Mulini, Il Frata, Paraggi, and even down to Prato and Il Casone halfway to San Fruttoso.